Frequently Asked Questions

 Why should I maintain my HVAC system?

 Even if your heating and air conditioning system was built to last, it has to be maintained.
 A properly maintained system will last longer with fewer breakdowns and save money every month through lower fuel bills.
 So you haven’t noticed any problems with your heating and air-conditioning system, eh?
 If you don’t regularly change the oil in your car, you won’t notice problems caused by lack of maintenance until the engine stops running, either.
 The price of an oil change is much cheaper than the cost of a new engine!
 The same is true with your heating and air conditioning system.
 You may not notice the little problems in the short run – but they will always catch up with you in the long run, and it costs a lot more to wait.
-Maxwell Mechanical helps home owners/building owners get the best performance possible from their heating and air conditioning systems through regular preventive maintenance, we know – and our customers know – preventive maintenance works.
+Maxwell Mechanical helps homeowners and building owners get the best performance possible from their heating and air conditioning systems through regular preventive maintenance; we know, and our customers know, that preventative maintenance works.

 How long does a gas furnace or air conditioner last?